sunfounder/pico-2w-kit/docs/source/bc_basic_circuit.rst

 |bc3|

-By changing the wire connecting 3V3 to 5V (i.e. VBUS, the 40th pin of Pico 2W), the LED will become brighter.
+By changing the wire connecting 3V3 to 5V (i.e. VBUS, the 40th pin of Pico 2 W), the LED will become brighter.
 If you change the resistor from 220ohm to 1000ohm (color ring: brown, black, black, brown and brown), you will notice that the LED becomes dimmer than before.
 The larger the resistor, the dimmer the LED.

 .. note::